 Ιmportant notes about salep and mastic

 You have to use 100% natural salep (aka salab or sahleb), with no added ingredients, or this recipe will not work.
-It is crucial for the outcome of this recipe as most salep sold in stores is a mix of salep with other ingredients.
-This salep mix serves to make an instant drink (you just warm some milk/water, add the recommended dose and your salep drink is ready).
-But this instant mix contains little salep, which will not be sufficient to thicken the Dondurma ice cream.
+It is crucial for the outcome of this recipe to find the right one, as most salep sold in stores is a mix of salep with other ingredients.
+That salep mix is only for making an instant drink (you just warm some milk/water, add the recommended dose and your salep drink is ready).
+But that instant mix contains little salep, which will not be sufficient to thicken the Dondurma ice cream.
 So, make sure that you buy 100% salep, usually sold in specialist spice shops.

 When choosing mastiha you have to be sure that it originates from Chios island, Greece.
 Choose mastiha resin tears, which is its natural form.
 Another option is pure mastiha oil but it is rather expensive.
 This is the exact brand I buy and trust:

 but you can trust any sources from The Chios Gum Mastic Growers .
 A little goes a long way when you use the real stuff, so resist the urge to add more; if you use too much, it starts to taste bitter.

 - 1 tbsp. neutral-flavoured vegetable oil (e.g. sunflower oil)